Phillisk/bc-7-journalx-flask-app/README.md

 ## Installation

-You may also install the app on your local machine.
+You may install the app on your local machine.

-## Prerequisites

 You should have a working installation of Python 2.7 as well as pip.
 It is recommended that you use a virtual environment for this project.

 ### To install the app: